 I have a day job as a full-time, tenured associate professor at the University of Calgary.
 I have taught communications studies, research methods, and rhetoric and professional communication since 2002.
+I supervise graduate students and I serve on university hiring, promotion and tenure committees.
 Like most research professors, I labor an average of 50-60 hours per week.

-In my limited free time beyond my job as a professor and my personal responsibilities, I have been immersing myself in the past 7 decades of publications in thyroid science.
+In my limited free time beyond my job as a professor and my personal responsibilities, I have been immersing myself in the past seven decades of publications in thyroid science (from 1950 to the present).
 My academic research skills, advanced literacy, and research library access are key assets in this pursuit.

-First of all, I inquire about the T3 hormone and everything that it affects and is affected by in the context of T4, TSH, and everything else.
+- First of all, I inquire about the T3 hormone and everything that it affects and is affected by.
+T3 hormone plays a core role in the context of T4, TSH, TRH and other thyroid hormones, antibodies, and gland health.
 If you follow the T3 hormone, it will take you on a fascinating journey into all organs and systems in the body and many other diseases.
 I continually learn about thyroid hormone synthesis, transport, conversion, receptor activation, pituitary and hypothalamic response, and how all these factors change under different thyroid hormone therapies and within different types of thyroid disease and genetic conditions.

 In my analytical role, I observe how persuasion and knowledge creation occur within the field of thyroid science.
 I often test arguments and detect “fallacies,” which are disconnects between presumptions, claims, and the data we use to support claims.
 Academic fact-checking involves tracing the chain of reasoning into the citations of other articles that a researcher uses to support their arguments.